-Five color schemes are available and can be accessed via right-clicking on the visualization style icons:
+Six color schemes are available and can be accessed via right-clicking on the visualization style icons:

-- Color by Element Classic CPK coloring based on atom type (e.g. oxygen red, carbon gray, hydrogen white, nitrogen blue, sulfur yellow). - Color by Temperature This is based on the b-factors in the PDB file and a color scale going from blue (0) over white (50) to red (100).
-The b-factors are a measure of uncertainty or disorder in the atom position; the higher the number, the higher the disorder. - Color Carbons by Entry Each entry (molecule or atom group) is assigned its own specific color.
-Only carbon atoms are colored by the specific color, other atoms are colored by element. - Color by Entry Each entry (molecule or atom group) is assigned its own specific color. - Custom Color The user selects a molecule color from a palette.
+- Color by Element Classic CPK coloring based on atom type (e.g. oxygen red, carbon gray, hydrogen white, nitrogen blue, sulfur yellow). - Color by Temperature For PDB files, this is based on the b-factors.
+For structure models created with tools in a CLC workbench, this is based on an estimate of the local model quality.
+The color scale goes from blue (0) over white (50) to red (100).
+The b-factors as well as the local model quality estimate are measures of uncertainty or disorder in the atom position; the higher the number, the higher the uncertainty.

+- Color Carbons by Entry Each entry (molecule or atom group) is assigned its own specific color.
+Only carbon atoms are colored by the specific color, other atoms are colored by element. - Color by Entry Each entry (molecule or atom group) is assigned its own specific color. - Custom Color The user selects a molecule color from a palette. - Custom Carbon Color The user selects a molecule color from a palette.
+Only carbon atoms are colored by the specific color, other atoms are colored by element.